scotws/cthulhu/README.md

-# Cthulhu - An assembler for the 6502, 65c02, and 65816 MPU in Go (golang)
+# Cthulhu - An assembler for the 6502, 65c02, and 65816 MPU
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 21.
 April 2018
-This version: 19.
+This version: 21.
 May 2018

 **THIS IS PRE-ALPHA SOFTWARE.
-IT DOESN'T WORK YET.
+IT DOESN'T WORK (YET).
 GO AWAY.**

+## No, seriously, what's this here now?

+I'm writing a powerful assembler for the 6502, 65c02, and 65816 MPUs that does extensive checks and accepts the Simpler Assembler Notation (SAN).
+The 65816 will receive special focus, as there are already quite a number of very good assemblers for the 6502/65c02.

-## No, seriously, how far along are you?
+## Just how far along are you?

-As of May 19, 2018 the lexer and parser (the front end) together produce something that is not completely unlike the Immediated Representation (IR).
+As of May 21, 2018 the lexer and parser (the front end) together produce something that is not completely unlike an Immediate Representation (IR).

-## Goals

-Create a powerful assembler for the 6502, 65c02, and 65816 MPUs that does extensive checks.
+## Pft.
+Then why is this mess already on GitHub?

+Think of it as a backup.

+## I have a suggestion ...

+Okay, you can stay.
+Please open an issue with the suggestion.
+Thanks!

-## FEATURES
+## Features

+- Define and check RAM and ROM ranges
 - Type checking for instructions
-- Define and check RAM and ROM ranges
 - Formatted output

-## DEVELOPMENT
+## Development

 This is a hobby program, developed in fits and starts.